windmill-labs/windmilldocs/blog/2024-03-19-how-windmill-uses-windmill/index.md

 ![Discord thread](./discord_thread.png "Discord thread")

-## Git Sync
+## Git sync

 Like any team, we can make mistakes, and like most developers, we are used to GitHub for version control.

-That's why our internal workspace at Windmill is synced with a GitHub repository using the [Git Sync](/docs/advanced/git_sync) feature.
+That's why our internal workspace at Windmill is synced with a GitHub repository using the [Git sync](/docs/advanced/git_sync) feature.

 ![Git sync 1](./git_sync1.png "Git sync 1")